UWNETLAB/camarkdown/caMarkdown/tests/womenInComp/Oral-History:Thelma_Estrin_(2002).md

 I guess get a job, which I did.
 But no, it never occurred to me to look for a job as a professor.
 Jerry was looking to obtain such a position, and he planned to interview at several universities.
-However a professor at Wisconsin informed Jerry that [John von Neumann](/John_von_Neumann "John von Neumann"), a famous mathematician, was building a computer in Princeton, and why didn’t Jerry write to him and apply?
+However a professor at Wisconsin informed Jerry that John von Neumann(John_von_Neumann "John von Neumann"), a famous mathematician, was building a computer in Princeton, and why didn’t Jerry write to him and apply?
 Jerry did and von Neumann answered immediately, “Yes\!
 Come, and I’ll hire you.”